cloudspaceacademy/cloudspace-workshop/docs/serverless-on-aws.md

 Click `Review Policy`
 For name put `pixelator_access_inline`  and create the policy.

+## 🚀 Step-3-optional-complete-if-needed

-### Stage 3 (pre) - ONLY DO THIS PART IF YOU WANT TO GET EXPERIENCE OF CREATING A LAMBDA ZIP
+ONLY DO THIS PART IF YOU WANT TO GET EXPERIENCE OF CREATING A LAMBDA ZIP

 This guide is only tested on macOS, it should work on linux, windows may require different tools. if in doubt, skip to step 3 below